 - Tuition benefits for self and spouse to take one or two classes per semester for enjoyment/in pursuit of life-long learning and not directed toward a degree after the five year period has ended (see #7) in accordance with University policies.

 Maryville University pays monthly premiums on a life insurance policy valued at one times the employee’s annual salary which is effective on the first day of employment.
 This insurance is provided to all full-time employees.

 Employee Tuition Remission

-Employee’s Tuition Remission is available to regular employees of Maryville on a space-available basis according to the following qualifications:
+Employee’s Tuition Remission is available to regular employees of Maryville after one year of service on a space-available basis according to the following qualifications:

 - Employees and their immediate families (spouse and children who are legal dependents as defined by the IRS) are eligible for tuition remission according to the following schedule:

 - Full-time and three-quarter time regular employees and dependents – full tuition remission up to 18 hours per semester.

 - Half-time regular staff employees and dependents – 50% tuition remission of up to 18 hours per semester.